Employment support from Work and Income

-If you’re looking for a job then Work and Income can help you get work ready with tips about writing CVs and cover letters, support to attend training, and financial support to help with the costs of searching for work or attending interviews.
+If the person you support is looking for a job then Work and Income can help them get work ready with tips about writing CVs and cover letters, a database for searching job listings, support to attend training, and financial support to help with the costs of searching for work or attending interviews.

 Work obligations for beneficiaries

-If you receive Jobseeker Support from Work and Income, then depending on your disability or health needs, you may be required to prepare for work.
+Those receiving Jobseeker Support from Work and Income may be required to prepare for work depending on their disability and health needs.
 This could mean attending job training courses or applying for jobs.

-People on the Supported Living Payment don’t have to find work, but if finding a job is one of your goals then Work and Income can help.
-If you join Opt In you’ll be given a case manager who will work with you on ideas for training, study or finding a job that suits you.
+People on the Supported Living Payment don’t have to look for work, but many are motivated to find a job.
+Work and Income can help.
+The Opt In programme provides people on the Supported Living Payment with a case manager who will help find opportunities for training, study or employment.

-If you are getting the Supported Living Payment you might be able to try out going back to work – doing fewer hours – without losing your benefit.
-The Sustainable Employment Trial allows you to work 15 or more hours a week for half a year (26 weeks) to see if you are fit to take up some work again.
-You will need to talk with Work and Income to find out if a trail is suitable for you.
+Those on the Supported Living Payment might be able to try out going back to work – doing fewer hours – without losing their benefit.
+The Sustainable Employment Trial allows people to work 15 or more hours a week for half a year (26 weeks) to see if they are fit to take up some work again.

-Once you have found a new job, Work and Income can provide assistance to transition to work to help with things like clothing, tools, relocation costs or living expenses until your first pay.
+Work and Income can provide assistance to transition to work to help with things like clothing, tools, relocation costs or living expenses until the first pay day.

-Flexi-wage is a payment from the Government to your employer.
-If you are eligible for Flexi-wage, then it can be used to subsidise your wages and pay for training so you can get the skills you need do the job.
+Flexi-wage is a payment from the Government to employers.
+It can be used to subsidise wages and pay for training so workers can get the skills they need do the job.

-If you have previously received the Supported Living Payment you may be entitled to a Work Bonus.
-It’s paid to people who move into a new job even though they are not under obligation to find work.
+Anyone who received the Supported Living Payment prior to starting a new job may be entitled to a Work Bonus.
+It’s paid to people who move into employment even though they are not under obligation to find work.

-In-Work Support is an optional service from Work and Income that provides support to people in work.
-If you choose to join, Work and Income will check in with you occasionally to make sure everything is going well and to talk about any financial support or services you may be entitled to.
+In-Work Support is an optional service from Work and Income that provides support to people in their new job.
+Work and Income check in occasionally to make sure everything is going well and to talk about any financial support or services that workers may be entitled to.

-Even after you start work, you may still be eligible for assistance from Work and Income to help with the costs of childcare and accommodation.
-If you have dependent children, you might also receive extra assistance from Working for Families.
+Many workers may still be eligible for assistance from Work and Income to help with the costs of childcare and accommodation.
+If they have dependent children, they might also receive extra assistance from Working for Families.